ManticoreGamesInc/platform-documentation/docs/core_api/audio/Audio.md

 ### Notes
 !!! info
     Audio is a [CoreObject](core_api/classes/coreobject) class.
 For client-specific playback, place the Audio object in a client NetworkContext folder.
-Playback can then be started by a client script, different sounds on each client.
+Playback can then be started by a client script with different sounds on each client.
 Example use case: victory music only playing for the winning team.
 See also: the [Replicator](core_api/classes/replicator).

 ### Properties